 Mobile 2’s design makes it comfortable in your hand and easy to operate.
 It comes with a record button and a thumb pad to control pans and tilts.
 It also has a zoom switch on the side if you want to get closer shots of your subject.

-Once you turn it on it will automatically start to orient and balance your iPhone.
-Once it does this you can start filming.
+Once you turn it on, it will automatically start to orient and balance your iPhone.
+Once it does this, you can begin filming.
 It has about 15 hours’ worth of battery time.

 DJI Osmo mobile 3

 With a 3-axis gimbal that effectively reduces shaky footage, the mobile 3 delivers super-smooth, stabilized footage.
-Weighing 406g this is an extremely lightweight and one of the brands most flexible, dynamic, a foldable gimbal for iPhones.
-The mobile 3 has an ultra-responsive design which reacts to your movements.
+Weighing 406g – it's incredibly lightweight and one of the most flexible, dynamic, foldable gimbal for iPhones.
+The mobile 3 has an ultra-responsive design that reacts to your movements.

 Zhiyun Smooth Q2